RoMcGill/H2R-PP5/README.md

 On this page users can login to their account.

 ### brands
-This page will show users a list brands and allow users to browse through them.
+This page will show users a list brands that have been uploaded by other users, they will be able to click into any brand from here and browse the products belonging to that brand.

 ### Logout page
 This page will allow users to log out of the website, this page will also provide the user with an option to log back in.